Differentiated instruction examples to maximize student learning

 The daily formative assessment data collected and compared to summative data can give teachers a better view of student mastery.
 Then, once teachers know where their students are, they can adjust to instruction moving forward and consider micro-intervention.
 This type of instant formative feedback can be beneficial for quickly understanding each student’s specific and varied needs.

 Integrating interactive activities into your lessons can cast a wider net for all the unique gems in class.
-When lesson planning, here are some differentiated instruction technology examples to consider when using Nearpod:
+When lesson planning, here are some Nearpod formative assessment technology tools to use when considering students’ learning preferences:

 2. Provide accessibility options for inclusivity

-Differentiation allows for greater inclusivity in the classroom.
+Differentiation helps encourage students to thrive by tailoring learning experiences to meet their unique needs for greater inclusivity in the classroom.
 Technology-based lessons give students better access to concepts than various traditional methods.
 Nearpod’s inclusivity features support multiple needs, such as:

 3. Gain insight from student assessments